jreeee/dotfiles/README.md

 - `themes` hold the **palettes** `setthm.sh` uses as well as some **wallpapers** i like

+- `x11` the xorg configs for the system i'm using

 **the system**

 i use a relatively cheap HP laptop with a i5, 8gb of ram and a 15.4in screen running **[artix linux](https://artixlinux.org/)** with **[awesome](https://awesomewm.org/)**, **[picom](https://github.com/yshui/picom)** and **[zsh](https://www.zsh.org/)**